stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 The sequence of events is as follows:

-1. The user obtains a sidechains wallet.
+1. The sidechain funder obtains a sidechains wallet.
-2. The user makes a payment of 100 TSTRAT to the federation's mainchain P2SH address.
+2. The sidechain funder makes a payment of 100 TSTRAT to the federation's mainchain P2SH address.
 They supply a TAPEX address from their sidechain wallet with this transaction.
 The journey of this address, via a RETURN output UTXO, is shown in red.
-In this case, the user's 100 TSTRAT were held in a single UTXO (shown in purple), which is spent (unlocked) in this transaction.
+In this case, the sidechain funder's 100 TSTRAT were held in a single UTXO (shown in purple), which is spent (unlocked) in this transaction.
 3. One of the mainchain federated gateways detects the transaction containing the deposit.
 The gateway must now wait for 10 blocks to be mined on top of the block containing the 100 TSTRAT deposit.
 The number of blocks to wait is defined by ``MAX_REORG``.
 In other words, the federation waits until it is impossible to undo the deposit on the mainchain before proceeding to honour the deposit on the sidechain.
 4. A federation boss is assigned to co-ordinate the sidechain deposit.
 5. The federation boss contacts one other federation member for their signature after providing their own.
 The size of the quorum in this federation is 2.
 The signatures are required to spend (unlock) the UTXO of 20 million TAPEX that was premined.
-6. A transaction is created that pays 100 TAPEX to the sidechain user's wallet.
+6. A transaction is created that pays 100 TAPEX to the sidechain funder's wallet.
 The two UTXOs that make up the transaction are shown in the latest sidechain block.
-The red UTXO is sent (locked) to the sidechain address supplied by the user.
+The red UTXO is sent (locked) to the sidechain address supplied by the sidechain funder.
 The green UTXO pays the change (19,999,900 TAPEX) back to the federation's sidechain P2SH address.

 .. note::
     At the end of this withdrawal, the federation has 100 TSTRAT locked in the mainchain P2SH address and 19,999,900 TAPEX locked in the sidechain P2SH address.

 Sidechain withdrawals
 ----------------------
-For an example of a sidechain withdrawal, the following figure shows the user (who made the deposit of 100 TSRAT) making a withdrawal of 50 TAPEX from the sidechain:
+For an example of a sidechain withdrawal, the following figure shows the sidechain funder (who made the deposit of 100 TSRAT) making a withdrawal of 50 TAPEX from the sidechain:

  .. _image3:
  .. image:: Sidechain_Withdrawal.png